PSLmodels/OG-Core/docs/book/content/contributing/contributor_guide.md

 Examples coming soon...

-[1] The dollar sign is the end of the command prompt on a Mac.
+[^commandline_note]:The dollar sign is the end of the command prompt on a Mac.
 If
        you're on Windows, this is usually the right angle bracket (>).
        No matter the symbol, you don't need to type it (or anything to its left, which shows the current working directory) at the command line before you enter a command; the prompt symbol and preceding characters should already be there.